jponge/website/_posts/2024-01-30-the-power-of-conventional-commits.md

 In this short excerpt you can see that the last commits between tags did not have features (`feat: xyz`), hence hinting at patch releases.
 I have to admit that before adopting conventional commits I could have arbitrarily done minor rather than patch releases.

+The practice of conventional commits might also help me in deciding to delay the merge of a given pull-request.
+If I have bug fixes and new features in the pipe then I might first have a quick patch release, then merge the new features to plan a new minor (or even major) release.

+In fact I believe library maintainers shall not be afraid to frequently bump the major release number.
+If your web browser is at version 121 then why don't you let your library be at version 12 if you can't avoid breaking changes, even low-impact ones?
+At least downstream consumers of your library will be aware that you take versionning seriously.

 ## Benefit #3 - Hack freely and make sense of your changes later

 This might sound counter-intuitive, but conventional commits can be liberating!